ymniquet/eQuimageLab/docs/source/processing.rst

 Histogram stretching
 ^^^^^^^^^^^^^^^^^^^^

-The image histograms can be stretched with the following methods of the :py:class:`Image <equimagelab.equimage.image.Image>` class:
+The image histograms can be stretched with the following methods of the :py:class:`Image <equimage.image.Image>` class:

-.. currentmodule:: equimagelab.equimage.image_stretch.MixinImage
+.. currentmodule:: equimage.image_stretch.MixinImage

 .. autosummary::